-KTM Komuter Southern Sector (KTM Komuter Selatan) JB Sentral-Paloh-Gemas
+KTM Komuter Southern Sector (KTM Komuter Selatan) JB Sentral-Kulai

-KTM Komuter Southern Sector, also known as the Komuter Selatan, is a new KTM Komuter network which will provide local all-stop train services in the state of Johor, with trains running on the Gemas-Paloh Line and JB Sentral-Paloh Line upon completion of the Gemas-Johor Bahru Electrified Double Track Project (EDTP) on 21 April 2025.
+KTM Komuter Southern Sector, also known as the Komuter Selatan, is a new KTM Komuter network which will provide local all-stop train services in the state of Johor on the KTM Southern Line, with trains running on the JB Sentral-Kulai Line and Kempas Baru-Pasir Gudang Line after the completion of the Gemas-Johor Bahru Electrified Double Track Project (EDTP) at a date to be fixed.

-The KTM Komuter Southern Sector was first officially announced by Malaysia Minister of Transport YB Anthony Loke Siew Fook on 14 March 2024.
+The KTM Komuter Southern Sector was first officially announced by Malaysia Minister of Transport YB Anthony Loke Siew Fook on 14 March 2024, with services to be launched on 21 April 2025 running on the Gemas-Paloh Line and JB Sentral-Paloh Line.

 The 2025 KTM Komuter Southern Sector is not to be confused with the former name of the Seremban-Gemas Shuttle Train, also known as the KTM Komuter Southern Sector.